 torn, the veil was torn with Him, and now God has given us access into the

-Most Holy Place on the altar of obedience, that we may pick up our cross and follow
+Most Holy Place, that we may pick up our cross and follow

-Bible teaches that our bodies are the temple of God, and He has called us to
+Bible teaches that our body is the temple of God, and that He has called us to

 and then brought it into the temple, passing the Table of Showbread, the

-menorah and the Golden Altar of Incense.
-He passed through the veil and into
+Menorah with the seven candlesticks and the Golden Altar of Incense.
+He passed through the

 that Moses brought from the top of Mount Sinai written by the finger of God,